rakibdevs/wc-paypal-invoice/trunk/readme.txt

 = Requirements =

-To install WooCommerce PayPal Invoice, you need:
+To install Easy PayPal Invoice, you need:

 * WordPress Version 5.3 or newer (installed)
 * PHP Version 7.4 or newer